mauriiciobarbosa/designpatterns/src/designpatterns/templatemethod/README.md

 + You can let subclasses override only certain parts of a large algorithm, making them less affected by changes that happen to other parts of the algorithm.
 + You can pull the duplicate code into a superclass.
-+ `Hollywood Princple`.
++ `Hollywood Principle`.
 Clients will depend on the abstraction rather than a concrete class, which reduces dependencies in the overall system.

 ### Cons